-(iv) Share incentives
+(iii) Share incentives

 Share incentives are provided under the Short and Long Term Incentive Plans.

-The Short and Long Term Incentive Plans are settled in shares, but based on a cash amount.
+The Short Term Incentive Plan is settled in shares, but based on a cash amount.
 A provision for the amount payable under the Short Term Incentive plan is recognised on the Balance Sheet.